 And the great thing is: both parks are within walking distance of each other!

-Bansko lies at the foot of the Pirin Mountains.
+Bansko lies at the foot of the Pirin Mountains, making it incredibly rich in nature.
 This mountain range is known for its high peaks, wildlife and many plant species.
 For instance, the edelweiss grows here and a bear population lives here.

 The Pirin is one of the most beautiful natural areas in Europe.
 Not surprisingly, there are so many hiking trails that you can walk with or without a guide.